lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-Except for the conversion to enums, the changes to the adapter are fairly insignificant.
+Except for the changing structs to enums, the other changes to the adapter are fairly insignificant.

-- The `append` methods still do the final conversion of the data to a form which is convenient to display.
-- The Adapter is no longer responsible for converting input data, such as the inboundDate, to primitive types, since that responsibility has been moved to the TransactionModel initializer.
-- The method extension on `Double` formalizes the conversion to string.
-It could have been implemented as a private method, but I prefer this syntactic sugar - it make it easier read at its usage.
-- the `UITableViewDataSource` implementation has hardly changed at all, save the `cellId` conversion
+The `UITableViewDataSource` implementation has hardly changed at all, except for the conversion of the `cellId`

 ```swift
 class TransactionListAdapter: NSObject {